reznik-lab/mtdna-mutations/README.md

 R -e "rmarkdown::render('html/figures.Rmd', output_file = 'figures.html')"
 ```

+The generated file `html/figures.html` can be opened in a web browser to view the panels from the main text and extended data figures.

 ## Optional:

 The above commands use data provided in this repo, including a number of "precalculated" datasets based on methods described in the manuscript.
 All such precalculated datasets are in the data/processed_data subdirectory, and can be recreated with the following commands: